-Occupational Therapy (Doctor of Occupational Therapy)Offered by: Biology
+Occupational Therapy (Doctor of Occupational Therapy)Offered by: Exercise Science

 SRU's Doctor of Occupational Therapy (OTD) program offers an on-campus, face-to-face learning format with scheduled off campus fieldwork placements.
 The curriculum focuses on contemporary practice using evidence-based strategies to provide students with generalist and advanced training learning experiences.
 Classroom and laboratory learning opportunities are influenced by accreditation standards established by the Accreditation Council for Occupational Therapy Education (ACOTE).

 This entry-level doctoral degree program requires 115 credits and will be offered over a 36-month period: